koroshiya/jquery-matrix-digital-rain/README.md

-Based on Digital Rain jQuery plugin by James Seibel: http://www.jqueryrain.com/2011/05/jquery-digital-rain/ The original file listed above has been included as: digitalRain.js
+Based on Digital Rain jQuery plugin by James Seibel: http://www.jqueryrain.com/2011/05/jquery-digital-rain/ The original file listed above has been included as: digitalRain.js Since this project was started, most of the original code has been rewritten or replaced.
+In fact, contrary to the name of this project, jQuery is no longer a dependency.

 My modified version has been named: matrix.js
 The underlying javascript has been modified to dramatically increase performance and reduce overhead.